flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![World 4.<br>This is the 'sprite layer' I owe you from before.](wario/window_4.jpg){title="World 4"}

-Examples of Windows.<br>Some are meant to be rendered on both displays (using shifting effects), others are exclusive to one.
+Examples of Windows.<br>Some are meant to be rendered on both displays (using shifting effects), while others are exclusive to one.

 :::